dhaneshagrawal/check-rates-mortgage/README.md

 ## Overview
 This project is a Spring Boot application designed for mortgage check operations.
-It includes validation services for mortgage applications, utilizes Docker for containerization, and Kubernetes for deployment.
-Additionally, it integrates with Prometheus for monitoring.
+Please find below details about architecture and design.

 ## Architecture